 WE HYPE!
 Only one week until our inaugural #BlackGirlGamers Online Summit, in partnership with @Twitch!— Black Girl Gamers (@blackgirlgamers) June 7, 2020

 Join us on Twitch Front Page for panels, key notes & tea on Streaming, Voice Acting and changes in gaming on June 13th at 7pm GMT.

 Another source of spotlighting new voices in the gaming community is Black Girl Gamers.
 They showcase any of their 6,000-strong roster of streamers and YouTubers on a given day, but more importantly this weekend they'll be hosting a digital summit with panels from streamers and voice actors about their experiences in the gaming community.
 Come for the education but hang around to support these content creators in the weeks, months and years after June 2020.

 AnyKey is an all-round advocate for improving diversity and inclusivity in gaming and esports.
-While at the moment much of their work is understandably focused on supporting the black community, this advocacy extends to women and LGBT+ communities as well.
+While a large portion of their work is currently focused on supporting the black community, this advocacy extends to women and LGBT+ communities as well.
 Their support allows initiatives like Black Girl Gamers to exist and grow, and if you follow their Twitter or other social accounts you'll be clued into more signal boosting like that.

 Amplify voices, and use your own